matovolador/full-stack/README.md

 ## App Coverage
 [![Coverage Status](./coverage-badge.svg?dummy=8484744)](./coverage.xml)
 ## Description
-This is a sample project entirelly generated with a shell script ("./flaskinit.sh").
-This script is hosted on another repo of mine called "shell-magik".
 This repo is basically a flask application that contains unittests, ORM, migrations, and full docker integration as a sample project.
-Flask init is a shell script that creates a basic project structure, with best development practices containing a full suite of automatic deployment, unittests and coverage that is ran automatically whenever the docker images are deployed.
+It's basic project structure, with best development practices containing a full suite of automatic deployment, unittests and coverage that is ran automatically whenever the docker images are deployed.
-If you can't execute the script, use $ `chmod +x ./flaskinit.sh` to provide the script with executable permissions.
-No sudo permissions are required.

-* Note that recent addition of docker is not yet reflected into the flaskinit.sh script.
-This is a TODO.

 ## Requirements
 * docker
 * docker-compose
 * this was done under WSL2: ubuntu-20
+* python3.6+
+* venv module
+* you need to create your virtual environment under ./web/venv for all scripts to work.

 ## Usage
 Deployment of all images (nginx reverse proxy, postgres DB and flask API) are done with `./deploy.sh`.
 This script also executes unittests and database migrations.
 Also copies results of coverage scan into the actual project root folder so it can be displayed in the README.md badge, and analyzed in pull requests if so required.